sola-st/DynaPyt/README.md

 time python run_all_tests.py
 ```

-### Running other analyses (RQ3)
+### Running Other Analyses (RQ3)
-To run other DynaPyt analyses, use the appropriate name (the class name) for `--analysis` in both instrumentation and analysis scripts.
+To run other DynaPyt analyses, use the appropriate name (the class name) for `--analysis` in both the instrumentation and the analysis scripts.

-To run Python's `sys.settrace`:
+To run Python's `sys.settrace` (used as a baseline in the paper):
 From the above instructions, follow step 1, skip step 2 and 3, run step 4, and then put the following code in `run_all_tests.py`:
 ```python
 from sys import settrace